 HCP who have a community or travel-associated exposure should undergo monitoring as defined by that guidance.

 Those who fall into the high- or medium- risk category described there should be excluded from work in a healthcare setting until 14 days after their exposure.
-HCP who develop signs or symptoms compatible with COVID-19 should contact their established point of contact
+HCP who develop signs or symptoms compatible with COVID-19 should contact their established point of contact.

 In the event that an employee is sick, the manager should: